openhouse/comfort-select/README.md

 * Template: `config/prompt/llm-prompt-template.md.hbs` (override with `PROMPT_TEMPLATE_PATH`)
 * Site config: `config/site.config.json` (override with `SITE_CONFIG_PATH`)
 * Curators: defaults come from the site config, but you can override via `CURATORS_JSON` env
-* Dev helper: `npm run print-prompt` renders the current prompt using mock sensors + live weather (falls back to a stub if unavailable)
+* Dev helper: `npm run print-prompt` renders the current prompt using mock sensors + live weather and **real Mongo history rows** (falls back to header-only if Mongo is unreachable)

 Edit these files to change curator names or site facts without touching TypeScript.
 The prompt is validated at load time via Zod; malformed JSON will fail fast.
 Structured Outputs note: the OpenAI schema must avoid dynamic-key objects (no `additionalProperties`).
 The `predictions` field is an array of `{ target_id, temp_f_delta, rh_pct_delta }` entries (use `[]` if none) to comply with the stricter schema.